Realization of a Bosonic Antiferromagnet

-Figure \ref{figS5}(b) shows the evolution of the probabilities $P_{\ket{\uparrow;\uparrow}}$ and $P_{\ket{\downarrow;\downarrow}}$ for odd sites and even sites separately.
-Since only a quarter of atoms contribute to the signal, the probabilities measured here have significantly larger errors compared to their counterparts on nearest-neighbor links.
+Extended Data Figure \ref{figS7}(b) shows the variations of the probabilities $P_{\ket{\uparrow;\uparrow}}$ and $P_{\ket{\downarrow;\downarrow}}$ for odd- and even-sites respectively.
+Since only a quarter of atoms contribute to the signal, the probabilities measured here have larger errors compared to their counterparts on nearest-neighbor links.